-Our Tuesday, March 9th meeting will be online via Zoom.
+Our Tuesday, June 8th members' meeting will be online via Zoom.
 Members can view and participate in the meeting from a PC, laptop, tablet, or smartphone.
-Participants can join the meeting beginning at 7:00pm to socialize.
+Participants can join the meeting beginning at 6:45pm to socialize and ask orchid culture questions of other members.
 The meeting will start promptly at 7:30pm.
-The Zoom meeting invitation, including the link and instructions to join, will be emailed to all DCOS members several days ahead of time.
-Contact firstname.lastname@example.org if you do not receive the email by March 5th.
+The Zoom meeting invitation, including the link and instructions to join, will be emailed several days in advance to all paid DCOS members.
+Contact email@example.com if you do not receive the email by May 7th.
 (If you are new to Zoom, you can use the following link to find beginners’ videos and other basic instructions: Quick start guide for new users

 DIGITAL SHOW TABLE: Please email a few pictures of orchids in bloom that you would have otherwise brought to the monthly members meeting to firstname.lastname@example.org no later than 9pm June 7th.

 Guest speaker: Ron Midgett

 Topic: Oncidinae Intergeneric Hybrids—What Are They and How Do I Grow Them?

 This is a diverse group of fascinating orchids with something to fit nearly anyone’s growing space and an array of interesting flower colors and shapes.
 This program focuses on how to recognize the cultural requirements so growers can make choices to fit their growing conditions.
 The program does also discuss some important hybrids that have resulted in the production of greater temperature tolerance.

 Ron is offering a 15% discount to DCOS members for items in “The Plant Store” category found at the following link on his website: